collab-project/videojs-record/README.md

 [animated GIF](examples/animated-gif.html "animated GIF example") or the [video-only](examples/video-only.html "video-only example") examples.

-Note that recording both audio and video in a single WebM file is currently only supported in Mozilla Firefox >= 29.
-On other browsers the resulting file only contains video data.
+Note that recording both audio and video into a single WebM file is currently only supported in Mozilla Firefox >= 29.
+In the Chrome browser two separate Blob objects are created: one for audio and one for video.

 ### Audio-only